Maplewood Nature Center – Permanently Closed, Nature Playground Open

 Take some time to add a little nature play into your busy schedules!
-Amenities at Maplewood Nature Center include a visitor center and nature play yard, as well as trails, gardens, and picnic areas on a 40-acre preserve operated by the City of Maplewood.
-For more information about Maplewood Nature Center and its programs visit the website or call ahead.
+Amenities at Maplewood Nature Center include a nature play yard, as well as trails, gardens, and picnic areas on a 40-acre preserve operated by the City of Maplewood.
+While the building has is currently closed, most of the outdoor amenities below are still available to explore on your own.

 Maplewood Nature Center's Visitor Center